R25 e-Scholar Program

 Program Expectations

-• Engage with a team of research and career mentors.
+• Engage with a team of mentors

-• Complete a 6-week summer institute.
+• Complete the 6-week summer camp

-• Participate in ongoing professional development exercises.
+• Participate in ongoing professional development activities during summer camp

-• Attend two retreats, including orientation and graduation;
+• Attend two retreats, including orientation and graduation

-• Engage with a team of research and career mentors;
+• Engage with a team of mentors

-• Participate in an academic year (9 months) long research project;
+• Participate in an academic year (9 months) long research project

-• Complete training on research ethics and responsible conduct of research;
+• Complete training on research ethics and responsible conduct of research

-Program Schedule and Commitments
+Stage One Trainee Program Schedule and Commitments

 Orientation Retreat: